gitalexcampos/LuaForNeovim/readme.md

-# Simple Neovim Configuration
+# Simple Lua Neovim

 <div style="display: flex; justify-content: space-around;">
     <img src="imgs/nvim-screen1.png" alt="Descrição da imagem 1" width="400"/>
     <img src="imgs/nvim-screen2.png" alt="Descrição da imagem 2" width="400"/>
 </div>

-## What is MyNvim?
+## What is Simple Lua Neovim?

-MyNvim is a comprehensive and simple configuration setup for Neovim, designed to provide an optimized and perfect editing experience.
+MyNvim is a comprehensive and simple configuration setup for Lua programming in Neovim, designed to provide an optimized and perfect editing experience.
+It comes with a built-in debugger specifically for the Lua language, making it everything you need to program in Lua within Neovim.

 ## How to Install